 Assignments will be weighted equally unless otherwise specified.
-At the end of the semester, provided that you complete a course evaluation, I will drop your lowest two assignment percentages in calculating your overall score.
-(If you don't submit a course evaluation during the allotted time, then none of your assignments will be dropped.)
+At the end of the semester, provided that you complete some end-of-course tasks, I will drop your lowest two assignment percentages in calculating your overall score.
 This dropped-assignment policy compensates for the unavoidable circumstances that may occasionally prevent you from submitting homework on time (e.g., illness, scheduled event, Internet failure, etc.).
 Late homework won't be accepted or excused.
 However, even if you miss the deadline to submit homework answers for credit, you should still make every effort to work through all the problems on every assignment, in order to master the topics covered.
 You will likely do very poorly on exams if you don't work through each assignment in its entirety.

 Teamwork is an effective way to learn, so I encourage you to collaborate with your classmates.
 Ask them questions; critique others' work; explain your reasoning to your study partners.
 However, don't mistake teamwork for plagiarism.
 You're responsible for understanding all the details of every solution, and your solutions must be your own.
 Copying from any source of homework solutions is a violation of academic honesty policies.
 Since you can't collaborate on exams, homework is your best opportunity to develop your own problem-solving skills.
-If you've read this far in the syllabus, please write your favorite animal under your printed name on the agreements form.
+If you've read this far in the syllabus, please draw a coronavirus next to your printed name on the agreements form.